moondance-labs/tanssi/docs/benchmarking.md

 This guide explains how to use the benchmarking tool under `tools/benchmarking.sh` for better developer experience

 ## Benchmarking pallets vs benchmarking runtimes
-Let's first explain the differente between benchmarking a pallet and benchmarking a runtime.
+Let's first explain the difference between benchmarking a pallet and benchmarking a runtime.
 When we benchmark a pallet, a public `trait WeightInfo` is created.
 The pallet is going to ask for an implementation of this trait in the associated `Config` type.
 Obviously when we benchmark a pallet this trait is by default implemented for the empty tuple and generic  `substrateWeight` struct.
 Here is an example:

 ```
 /// Weight functions needed for pallet_data_preservers.